 3. Capitol Hill

 Capitol Hill, or Cap Hill as it’s known to locals is a great mixture of history and hip.
 It’s home to the state capitol building, beautiful old mansions, trendy bars, and late-night coffeehouses.
 South of the capitol building, it’s a primarily residential neighborhood.
 It’s got a bohemian vibe with funky shops located on 13th Avenue.
 The most popular attraction in the area beyond the Capitol building is the Molly Brown House Museum; which is the former home of socialite Margaret Brown known as “The Unsinkable Molly Brown” because she survived the sinking of the RMS Titanic.
 Denver’s Botanic Gardens encompass 23-acres and are located in nearby Cheesman Park.
 Capitol Hill offers some of the most diverse restaurant options ranging from sandwiches and coffee shops to wonderful ethnic cuisine.
 Two particularly buzzworthy restaurants to visit are Potager and Mizuna.
 They also have some of the best late-night pizza spots in town including Benny Blanco’s, Slice Works, and Sexy Pizza.

-- Best Hotels (Horton Plaza): The Brown Palace • The Art Hotel Denver • Patterson Inn
+- Best Hotels (Horton Plaza): The Brown Palace • Art Hotel Denver • Patterson Inn

-- Best Cheap/Moderate Hotels: Days Inn by Wyndham • Ember Hostel
+- Best Cheap/Midrange Hotels: Days Inn by Wyndham • Ember Hostel

 4. Cherry Creek